Food safety in a power cut - advice for consumers

 If the weather is cold (below 8°C), you can store food outside.
 Store food in clean dry conditions, out of direct sunlight and protect it from animals.
 You should use a sealed box to prevent contamination and tampering.

 Food that is normally stored at ambient temperature will continue to be safe to eat.
 Some foods such as tinned foods will be safe to eat without heating through.
-Please see our Home Food Fact Checker for more advice on eating canned foods.
+Please see our Home Food Fact Checker for more advice on eating tinned foods.
+Consider eating these foods only after you have eaten perishable foods that require chilled storage.

 How to prepare and cook food during a power cut

-Please note that cooking with these appliances can take longer than conventional cooking, so you need to make sure that food is steaming hot and cooked through
+Please note that cooking with these appliances can take longer than conventional cooking, so you need to take extra care that food is steaming hot and cooked through.

 Our BBQ food safety page has tips on cooking food safely on a barbecue or camping stove.